JonathanWoollett-Light/vulkan_minimal_compute/README.md

-## ⚠️ Impending significant update (when I can be bothered... next couple weeks)
+## ⚠️ Impending significant update (when I can be bothered and ain't so busy... next couple weeks)

 # Vulkan minimal compute